yinon-gold/mlops-dtu-project/reports/README.md

 We spent most of our time implementing a complex model using language models, and experimenting with them.
 Particularly we spent a lot of time figuring out how to create high quality embeddings from BERT for proper training.
+We wanted to ensure the scalability and robustness of our model and sought to prevent overfitting over under performance.

 Another time-consuming aspect was integrating with the cloud, and learning about using GCP services.